How-to cite an article

 How-to generate reference lists using PMID2cite

-The reference list feature is usable for all of the PMID2cite interfaces including AMA, APA, Vancouver, MLA, journal-specific pages, and quick-styles as well as batch citation tools.
-After you enter the PMID and make a query, the returned record is appended to the temporary reference list assigned to the user.
-The list will not be updated if the query returns "empty" record or the item is already on the list.
-The reference lists are session-based and will be deleted after the session ends unless the user prefers to share the list.
+Our reference list feature is accessible across various PMID2cite interfaces, including AMA, APA, Vancouver, MLA, journal-specific pages, and quick-styles as well as batch citation tools.
+Once you enter the PMID and execute the query, the returned record is appended to a temporary reference list assigned to your session.
+However, please note that these reference lists are session-based and will be deleted once the session ends unless you choose to share them.
+The new "edit citation template" feature allows you to personalize your reference lists further, ensuring consistency and accuracy in your citations.

 How-to cite PubMed articles in NLM citation style